 …and bless thine inheritance…

-In addition to our faithful priests, God has provided a beautiful Temple for us to worship in!
-On the outside it’s a “pole barn,” but we enter into heaven itself when we walk inside.
-Our present church building holds about 80 – 100 people and we are so thankful for it; however we are praying and working toward owning land in our region so that, by God’s grace, we can build a Temple to hold 300 people, to offer West Michigan’s first Orthodox cemetery, and a school, and perhaps even a Retreat Center/Coffee Shop Bookstore where tired and burned out people can visit to renew and refresh their spirits.
+In addition to being blessed with faithful priests, God has also provided a beautiful new Temple for us to worship in!
+Purchased in the fall of 2017, this new building is larger and sits on 4.5 acres of land next to the beautiful Blandford Nature Center.
+The inside of the building is still under renovation as the budget allows, but we enter into heaven itself when we worship.
+Our present church building holds 150+ people and we are so thankful for it; however we are praying and working toward owning a larger parcel of land in our region so that, by God’s grace, we can build a Temple to hold 300 people, to offer West Michigan’s first Orthodox cemetery, and a school, and perhaps even a Retreat Center/Coffee Shop Bookstore where tired and burned out people can visit to renew and refresh their spirits.
 Holy Cross has a planning team in place and we are working with all of the members to seek God’s will for our mission.

 Holy Cross is active in mission!
 In addition to the OCF chapters we have helped to found, we have also helped some of our members to serve at an orphanage in Ukraine, and we are active in the OCMC’s “Support a Mission Priest” program.